qmk/qmk_firmware/keyboards/ergodox/keymaps/coderkun_neo2/readme.md

 The main goal of the default layer is to provide a complete symmetric layout with each modifier equally placed for both hands (mirror, of course).

-It also features a layer for additional keys like F-keys (F1 – F12), some mouse keys and (hopefully in the near future) some useful Unicode symbols.
+It also features a layer for additional keys like F-keys (F1 – F12), some mouse keys and some useful Unicode symbols.

 ## Build

-1. Enable Unicode in Makefile

     ```
-    UNICODE_ENABLE   = yes
-    ```
-2. Build as usual

-    ```
     make clean
-    make KEYMAP=coderkun_neo2
+    make coderkun_neo2
     ```